wadenick/docs/articles/multifactor-authentication/send-phone-message-hook-twilio.md

 ## 3. Implement the Hook

-[Edit](/hooks/update) the Send Phone Message hook code to match the example below.
+If you want to use the Programmable SMS API, [edit](/hooks/update) the Send Phone Message hook code to match the example below.

 ```js
 /**